nattthebear/pipedec/readme.txt

 formats, it will be created.
 The file is editable in any text editor, and the default one includes comments on how to edit it.
 If you're still lost after reading the default config file, the included exampleconfig.pipedec has some actual handler examples.
+Note that the same configuration file is used for both 32 and 64 bit VFW hosts on a 64 bit OS.
+This should not be a problem since you may freely specify a 32 bit or 64 bit encoding application and both will use it successfully.

 Operation:  When asked to compress, Pipe Codec will look in the configuration file for a "handler": a command line to run together with a FOURCC that it works